English Springer Spaniel

 Known for his intelligence, he is eager to please and willing to be obedient.
 This can be an advantage when training your Springer as long as you keep the training sessions short as well as varied and challenging.

-The English Springer Spaniel is a strong and active dog with stamina to spare.
+Just How Active Is the English Springer Spaniel?The English Springer Spaniel is a strong and active dog with stamina to spare.
 He needs plenty of regular exercise to stay fit and mentally contented.